Mackoulmitchell/GeekText-REST-API/README.txt

 '/cart/': Takes a String 'id' as a parameter.
 Returns the user's shopping cart as an ArrayList of Strings.

 '/user': Takes a String 'username' as a parameter.
 Retrieves the details of the user (Name, Email, Password, and Home Address).

+'/User/Insert': Takes Strings 'name', 'email', 'password', 'homeAdd', 'card'.
+Adds a new user to the database.